-Due to the issue of the writ for a federal by-election to be held on 28 November 2020 for the electoral division of Groom, the AEC must cease processing of party registration applications*.
-Processing of applications will recommence on the return of the writ.
-The date set for return of the writ is on or before 3 February 2021.
+Due to the issue of the writ for a federal by-election in the electorate of Aston, to be held on 1 April 2023, the AEC must cease processing of party registration applications.
+Processing of applications will recommence on the return of the writ which is scheduled on or before 7 June 2023.

-Applications for registration must be made to the AEC in line with instructions on the relevant application form and with reference to the Party Registration Guide.
+Applications for registration must be made to the AEC in line with instructions on the relevant application form and with reference to the Guide for registering a party.

 The AEC may de-register a party on the following grounds: